dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 <li>Error message 1: <code>The metric NAME also references ... but its type is ''.
 Only metrics of type expression can reference other metrics.</code></li>
 <li>Error message 2: <code>Unknown aggregation style:   > in macro default__gen_primary_metric_aggregate (macros/sql_gen/gen_primary_metric_aggregate.sql)</code></li>
     </ul>
 The reason you're experiencing this error is because we changed the <code>type</code> property of the metric spec in dbt-core v1.3.0.
-The new name is <code>calculation_method</code> and the package reflects that new name, so it isn’t finding any <code>type</code> when we try and run outdated code on it.
+The new name is <code>calculation_method</code> and the package reflects that new name, so it isn’t finding any <code>type</code> when we try and run outdated code on it.<br></br>

 <b>Fix:</b>